60k a year is how much an hour? And how do you budget for a 60k salary? Let's find out.

 “Discretionary” is your flexible spending.
 Anything that isn't absolutely essential falls in this category.

 When budgeting for discretionary spending, the percentage will depend greatly on how much you make.
-Being these items are optional, they get reduced if your income is not high.
+As these items are optional, they get reduced if your income is not high.

 Additionally, if the other parts of your budget require more funding, you would pull from your discretionary funds to solve that problem.